British royal family: Public role

 Prince William with the then-Dean of Westminster John Hall.
 Members of the royal family are members of the Church of England.

 Given the royal family's public role and activities, it is sometimes referred to by courtiers as "The Firm", a term that originated with George VI.
-Members of the royal family are politically and commercially independent, avoiding conflict of interest with their public roles.
-The royal family are considered British cultural icons, with young adults from abroad naming the family among a group of people who they most associated with British culture.
-Members are expected to promote British industry.
+Members of the royal family are expected to remain politically and commercially independent, avoiding conflicts of interest with their public roles.
+They are regarded as British cultural icons, with young adults from abroad identifying the family among the figures they most associate with British culture.
+Members are also expected to promote British industry.
 Royals are typically members of the Church of England, headed by the monarch.
-When in Scotland they attend the Church of Scotland as members and some have served as Lord High Commissioner to the Church of Scotland.
+When in Scotland they attend the Church of Scotland as members, and some have served as Lord High Commissioner to the General Assembly.

-Members of the royal family are patrons for approximately 3,000 charities, and have also started their own nonprofit organisations.
-The King started The Prince's Trust, which helps young people in the UK that are disadvantaged.
-Princess Anne started The Princess Royal Trust for Carers, which helps unpaid carers, giving them emotional support and information about benefit claims and disability aids.
-The Earl and Countess of Wessex (as the Duke and Duchess of Edinburgh were then known) founded the Wessex Youth Trust, since renamed The Earl and Countess of Wessex Charitable Trust, in 1999.
-The Prince and Princess of Wales are founding patrons of The Royal Foundation, whose projects revolve around mental health, conservation, early childhood, and emergency responders.
+Members of the royal family are patrons of approximately 3,000 charities, and many have established their own nonprofit organisations.
+The King founded The Prince's Trust, which supports disadvantaged young people in the United Kingdom.
+Princess Anne established The Princess Royal Trust for Carers, which provides unpaid carers with emotional support and information about benefits and disability aids.
+The Earl and Countess of Wessex (as the Duke and Duchess of Edinburgh were then known) founded the Wessex Youth Trust, later renamed The Earl and Countess of Wessex Charitable Trust, in 1999.
+The Prince and Princess of Wales are founding patrons of The Royal Foundation, whose projects focus on mental health, conservation, early childhood, and emergency responders.

-In 2019, following the negative reactions to the "Prince Andrew & the Epstein Scandal" interview, the then Duke of York (later Andrew Mountbatten Windsor) was forced to resign from public roles; the retirement became permanent in 2020.
-The Duke and Duchess of Sussex permanently withdrew from royal duties in early 2020.
-Following these departures, there is a shortage of royal family members to cover the increasing number of patronages and engagements.
+In 2019, following negative reactions to the "Prince Andrew & the Epstein Scandal" interview, the then Duke of York (later Andrew Mountbatten-Windsor) stepped back from public roles; the withdrawal became permanent in 2020.
+The Duke and Duchess of Sussex permanently stepped back from royal duties in early 2020.
+Following these departures, there has been a shortage of royal family members available to cover the increasing number of patronages and engagements.